qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog312/index.rst

 The Project Properties dialog also has a new setting for the project-specific bearing format.

 The intention is that whenever angular bearings are shown in QGIS, they will be formatted using the current project's bearing format settings.
-In this PR I've done this for the status bar pan direction message.

 Also includes lots of nice API additions providing a stable, easy to discover place for setting and retrieving settings like the bearing format.

 |Peek 2020-01-09 11-08|